pavia27/restriction-digest/README.txt

 Simulate a restriction digest.
 The user provides a set of DNA sequences in fasta format, the restriction site, and an output file name.

 Requirements:
-- python 3.6 or hiher
+- python 3.6 or higher
 - Biopython installed (pip install biopython)

 Restriction site: